njsmith/zs/doc/index.rst

         :ellipsis: 2,-4

   If you have the ZS tools installed, you can try it right now.
-Here's a real trace of a computer in Dallas searching the 10 terabyte 3-gram database at UCSD.
-Note that the computer at UCSD has no special software installed at all -- this is just a static file that's available for download over HTTP::
+Here's a real trace of a computer in Dallas searching the 3-gram database stored at UC San Diego.
+Note that the computer in San Diego has no special software installed at all -- this is just a static file that's available for download over HTTP::